microsoft/rushstack/api/node-core-library.filesystem.writefile.md

 # FileSystem.writeFile method

 Writes a text string to a file on disk, overwriting the file if it already exists.
-Behind the scenes it uses \`fs.writeFileSync()\`.
+Behind the scenes it uses `fs.writeFileSync()`<!-- -->.

 **Signature:**
 ```javascript